-- 1. A Major SITE PLAN application shall follow Sec 405.26.F. - 2.
-A public hearing shall be required for Major SITE PLAN approval. - 3.
+- 1. A Major SITE PLAN application shall follow Sec 405.26.E. - 2.
+A majority of the PLANNING BOARD may require a public hearing to be held before Major Site Plan approval.
+A public hearing is required for all CVPs or WNPs as part of a Major SITE PLAN Review (see Article 7). - 3.
 Development of land and structures within a Historic District shall follow Sec 405.26.L. - 4.
 Development of land and structures within the Flood Hazard Overlay District shall follow Article 9, Sec 405.27.